paritytech/polkadot/roadmap/implementers-guide/src/node/collators/collator-protocol.md

 	/// A wire message to our sentry.
 	ToOurSentry(ToOurSentryMessage),

+	/// Declare the intent to advertise collations under a collator ID.
+	Declare(CollatorId),
 	/// Advertise a collation to a validator.
+Can only be sent once the peer has declared
+	/// that they are a collator with given ID.
-	AdvertiseCollation(Hash, CollatorId, ParaId),
+	AdvertiseCollation(Hash, ParaId),
 	/// Request the advertised collation at that relay-parent.
 	RequestCollation(RequestId, Hash, ParaId),
 	/// A requested collation.